-Alberta Beef Producers (ABP) presented VXV Farms and the Vandervalk family with the 2016 Environmental Stewardship Award last week at their Annual General Meeting.
-Each year, ABP recognizes an operation that demonstrates leadership in environmental stewardship – one that contributes to the land while maintaining productivity and profitability.
+Alberta Beef Producers (ABP) presented Tom Thompson and Winding Creek Ranch with the 2017 Environmental Stewardship Award in December at the Annual General Meeting.
+Each year, ABP recognizes an operation that demonstrates leadership in environmental stewardship – one that contributes to the land while improving productivity and profitability.

 Previous Award winners: